TABLE OF CONTENTS

 While it may be easy to eat cannabis, there are many considerations to keep in mind to have a safe and fun experience.

 Before you ingest edibles, read the label so you know the total dosage.
-There are dosage rules for cannabis edibles.

 The creators of cannabis-infused edibles have to account for dosage in order to remain compliant with state rules and regulations, and you do as well for safe consumption.

 In some smoking circles, this is called “greening out.”
 You don’t want to go there.
-If you do happen to overconsume cannabis edibles, there are plenty of ways to reduce the negative effects.
+If you do happen to over consume cannabis edibles, there are plenty of ways to reduce the negative effects.

-When taken sublingually (under the tongue), edibles like tinctures and oils are instantly absorbed through the membranes into the bloodstream.
 Sublingual products can take effect in as little as 30 seconds to 5 minutes.
 Its effects can last up to 3 hours.

 Nanoemulsions such as oils and isolates also produce fast-acting effects since they are able to be absorbed into the bloodstream through the mouth, throat, esophagus, and stomach lining instead of being metabolized in the liver.
 Nanoemulsions can take effect in 10 to 15 minutes.